siyuan-note/siyuan/README.md

 Please use <kbd>Shift+Enter</kbd>.

-### How to move the heading and blocks below it?

-Fold the heading and move it later.
-Please note that it is a move, not a cut, and a folded heading cut will not move the blocks below it.

-### How to select multiple blocks across pages?

-Click at the beginning, hold down <kbd>Shift</kbd> and click at the end after scrolling the page.

-### How to do find and replace?

-Press <kbd>Ctrl+R</kbd> after selecting the keyword in the editor.

-### How to insert the same inline element to the left of an existing inline element?

-Ambiguity may occur when using Markdown markers to insert, please refer to [here](https://github.com/siyuan-note/siyuan/issues/5372) for details.
-Please use `/` or the corresponding shortcut key for inline elements to insert.

 ### What if some blocks (such as paragraph blocks in list items) cannot find the block icon?

 The first sub-block under the list item is the block icon omitted.
 You can move the cursor into this block and trigger its block menu with <kbd>Ctrl+/</kbd> .